Finding Your Theme

 Judd Apatow: Apatow is able to find humor through using the recurring theme of “the person who needs to grow up but can’t.”
 His protagonists, like the ones found in Knocked Up, Trainwreck, and The King of Staten Island, end up maturing and learning how to become a functioning adult in the world.

-Wong Kar-wai: The Hong Kong director’s work all seem to deal with themes of “longing for connection and love.”
+Wong Kar-wai: The Hong Kong director’s films all seem to deal with themes of “longing for connection and love.”
 In his films like In the Mood for Love, Fallen Angels, and Chungking Express, his characters pass through time and search for fleeting moments of connection.

 Stanley Kubrick: With films covering vastly different genres, Kubrick tends to explore the morality of human nature.
 His protagonists are put to the test and often witness the worst of humanity, whether that’s a soldier in Full Metal Jacket and Paths of Glory or an astronaut in 2001: A Space Odyssey.